 In addition to serums and facial creams, there are many other ceramide products available on the market, including cleansers, toners, and masks.
 These products offer various benefits, from gentle cleansing to intense hydration, making them suitable for all skin types.
 Whether you're looking to boost your skincare routine with a ceramide-rich cleanser or indulge in a hydrating mask, there's a ceramide product to suit your needs.

 Plant-based ceramides can be found in high-end anti-aging formulas in upscale department stores.
 However, you need to be more invested in the world of skincare to hear about ceramides.
 They are relatively new to the anti-aging game, and though they have run the gauntlet of required testing, they still need to be more popular than retinol or Haloxyl.

 Ceramides are inherent in the skin and play an essential role in keeping the skin looking young and beautiful.
 They are manufactured and extracted from other sources, such as milk (Lacto-ceramide) or konjac (phytoceramide).
 They are advertised to use women who want to improve the appearance of their complexion.
 Unfortunately, ceramides do erode over time and as we age.

 They are less able to perform their functions and need to be replenished.

 What do Plant-based Ceramides do in Skin Care?

-Ceramides are cells within our skin that support the top layer of skin and organize them into the correct order.
+Ceramides are cells within our skin that support and organize the top layer of skin into the correct order.
 As a result, they keep the skin tight, firm, and plump.
-And even retain moisture and nutrients that your complexion will use to remain healthy and reveal fresh layers of cells.
+It also retains moisture and nutrients that your complexion will use to remain healthy and reveal fresh layers of cells.

-The ceramides ensure that the skin is adequately hydrated and that it looks and feels firm.
-However, the reduction in the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.
+The ceramides ensure the skin is adequately hydrated and looks and feels firm.
+However, reducing the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.

 Ceramides are now fairly standard in anti-aging products, especially those marketed to women with dry skin.